-Commissioner Day, Yes Commissioner Creech, Yes Commissioner Robertson, Yes in Milley, Deputy U Kimberlee A. Keller, Clerk
+Commissioner Day, Yes Commissioner Creech, Yes Commissioner Robertson, Yes

 CERTIFICATION OF CLERK

 I, Kimberlee A. Keller, being the duly-appointed Clerk of the Board of Preble County Commissioners, do hereby attest that the foregoing is a true exact copy of Preble County Commission Resolution #406-20-192 approved and adopted on this 31st day of August, 2020, in a meeting open to the public in compliance with all legal requirements including Section 121.22 of the Ohio Revised Code.